 - Caesars Entertainment Corporation in connection with litigation related to the chapter 11 cases of its subsidiary Caesars Entertainment Operating Company, Inc.

-Representative ERISA and pension litigations include:
+Representative ERISA litigations include:

 - Numerous matters for Citigroup, including:

 - the dismissal, affirmed on appeal, of ERISA claims alleging that Citigroup pension plan fiduciaries shouldn’t have allowed retirement plan participants to invest in Citigroup stock from 2008 to 2009, when their investments allegedly dropped by more than $1.5 billion.
 It was among the first successful motion to dismiss a “stock drop” case alleging that ERISA participants suffered losses on company stock following a landmark Supreme Court decision in Fifth Third Bancorp;

 - a Second Circuit victory reversing the district court and throwing out claims alleging that Citigroup’s multi-billion dollar cash balance plan violated ERISA’s backloading, age discrimination and notice requirements; and

 - the settlement of an ERISA litigation in which plaintiffs alleged that the plan’s investment committees breached their fiduciary duties by selecting or failing to remove as investment options certain mutual funds affiliated with Citigroup and that allegedly charged excessive management fees.